cooper/quiki/doc/configuration.md

 ### logo

+_Optional_.
 Filename for the wiki logo, relative to the wiki image directory.

 Frontends like webserver automatically generate the logo in whatever dimensions are needed and display it where appropriate.